Reviews You Can Rely On

 After researching over 100 different products, we bought and tested the 8 best kids robots currently on the market.
 We carefully evaluated and compared these educational toys head-to-head, looking at their mechanical, electrical, and coding components.
 We also assess versatility, durability, the curriculum each one covers, and, of course, how fun and engaging they are.
 Our expert recommendations are based on nearly a decade of STEM education experience.
 This review can help you find the perfect robotics or computer programming kit to meet your needs and budget.

 Are you looking to spark your child's imagination?
-Enhance their learning and pique their curiosity with mind-blowing gadgets like the best 3D printer, the best tablets for kids or drones for kids.
-Our in-depth reviews also cover cool gadgets like the best VR headsets, top-rated Nerf guns, and the best hoverboards, so you can play, too.
+Enhance their learning and pique their curiosity with mind-blowing gadgets like 3D printer, the best tablets for kids or drones for kids.
+Our in-depth reviews also cover cool gadgets like VR headsets, top-rated Nerf guns, and hoverboards, so you can play, too.

 Editor's Note: We updated this review on January 22, 2024, to offer additional recommendations on robot kits as alternatives to existing award winners.